 When making the choice between a cadence sensor vs torque sensor, you should ask yourself this question: am I looking for an ebike with a pedal mode that does the majority of the work for me?
 If so, an ebike cadence sensor might be the model that best fits your needs.

 The majority of cadence-based pedal assist systems engage an electric bike’s motor when a rider begins to pedal.
 To explain it simply, when the sensor detects any form of movement from the pedals (while PAS is turned on), it sends a signal to the motor to start working.
 The motor then prescribes a set amount of power to move the rider forward.

 The amount of effort a rider puts into pedaling and the selected pedal assist level will influence the amount of power the motor contributes.
 On cadence-based pedal assist systems, manufacturers typically have predetermined and preset speeds per each level of pedal assist.
 As a rider’s pedal cadence increases, the motor will continue to output until it reaches that predefined threshold, maintaining it as necessary amid varying terrains, gear levels, and the rider’s ongoing pedal cadence.
-In short:

 Ease of Use

 One of the biggest advantages of riding an ebike with a cadence sensor is its ease of use; Cadence sensor-based ebikes require relatively light pressure on the pedals to activate the motor.
 So, riders can put in minimal effort or their absolute maximum, and the motor will still engage, albeit at different levels.
 This makes cadence-based ebikes a great option for recreational riders or riders with physical limitations who are looking for an effortless way to ride.